 - An Immersion Project

-- A Personal Development Program, parallel to the coursework
+- A Personal Skills Development Program, parallel to the coursework

 During the first 2 periods students undertake mostly core courses, while in the last 2 periods they take mostly elective courses.
 Note that some of the elective courses may not be offered during one year, depending on student demand or availability of the instructor.
 The core and the elective courses are distinguished in: